The pandemic has forced many holiday events and parties to be canceled this season.

 The lights will be up until Jan.
 3.

-The town of Farmersville is planning a beautiful display of lights down the entire Farmersville Parkway and into the Main Street area.
+The town of Farmersville is planning a beautiful display of lights down Farmersville Parkway and onto the red bricks of historic downtown in the Main Street area.

-The Trains at NorthPark will return this year for an in-person, masked and socially distant experience.
+The Trains at NorthPark return for an in-person, masked and socially distant experience.
 The miniature train exhibit -- a tradition now spanning more than 20 years -- helps raise money for sick kids and their families staying at the Ronald McDonald House of Dallas.
-NBC 5 is a proud sponsor of The Trains at NorthPark.
+The exhibit runs through Jan.
+3. NBC 5 is a proud sponsor of The Trains at NorthPark.
 For more information and to purchase tickets, visit thetrainsatnorthpark.com.

 Gift of Lights, Texas Motor Speedway